jamesthomasgriffin/smm/docs/guide.rst

 is the probability of obtaining the point :math:`x_i` given the set of parameters :math:`\Theta`.

-In practice this minimisation problem is too difficult to solve directly and instead an iterative approach, the *EM algorithm* is used.
+In practice this maximisation problem is too difficult to solve directly and instead an iterative approach, the *EM algorithm* is used.
 More on that later.